Hello, #ThriveGlobal Friends and Community Members!

 Trusting this finds you safe, healthy and uplifted!

-On behalf of Liz Porter and myself, we wish to express our wholehearted appreciation to you for kindly taking the time to read this Feature Article!
-We also wish to extend our deepest gratitude to you for additionally taking the time to listen to our in depth conversation with one another via the enclosed podcast link.
-For anyone wishing to take the conversation beyond this brilliant forum, please know that it would be our mutual honour and our equal pleasure to further connect with you in whichever way you may deem to be a suitable fit!
-“I Want For You What You Want For You!” ~ Byron Katie
+On behalf of both Andrew and myself, we wish to express our wholehearted gratitude to each of you for generously taking the time to read this Feature Article!
+We also wish to extend our heartfelt appreciation to each of you for additionally taking the time in graciously clicking on the enclosed podcast link of our in depth and substantive conversation with one another!
+For anyone here who may wish to take the discussion further outside of this brilliant #ThriveGlobal Forum in which to connect with either or with both Andrew and myself – – please know that it would be our joint honour and our mutual privilege in which to more personably get to know you and to hopefully be of more direct service to you in the ways you might deem more suitable!
+“I Want For You What You Want For You!” ~ Byron Katie.

 Be your own Hero.
 Be your own Shero.

 Be your own Leader.
 Be your own Best Friend!

 Who is Andrew Horning?

 Andrew Horning is a coach and teacher at the Hoffman Institute, an organization dedicated to transformative education, spiritual growth, and dimensional leadership for those seeking clarity in their personal and professional lives.

 As the creator and host of the podcast Elephant Talk, Andrew encourages couples to have courageous conversations for the sake of a deeper connection.